Volunteers and Docents

 - Special recognition for service to the museum

-- An annual volunteer party
+- Invitation to annual volunteer party

 - Trips to other museums at special rates